Flaxoos/detect-modified-projects/README.md

 ## Execute gradle tasks on projects

-This GitHub Action allows you to detect modified subprojects in a monorepo, this can be
+This GitHub Action allows you to detect modified subprojects in a monorepo, so you can execute operations like build and publish only on those projects, allowing you to reduce the number of workflows per project

 ### Inputs